murti-abhishek/murti-abhishek.github.io/index.md

 Building a prototype LLM-powered agent that generates mechanistic hypotheses from tumor transcriptomics data using gene signatures, clustering, and literature context.
 [View on GitHub](https://github.com/murti-abhishek/sc-ai-hb)

+### Xenium Spatial Assignment and Tumor Microenvironment Analysis
+Developing a Python package to analyze tumor microenvironment in spatial transcriptomic data.
+The package uses a graph-based method to assign tumor regions [View on GitHub](https://github.com/murti-abhishek/spatialzones-xenium)

 ---

 # UCSF Projects